Hierarchical construction of bounded solutions in critical regularity spaces: Bounded solutions of

 (ii) The case $d=p$: the equation $\div \x=f \in \Leb^d_\#(\TT^d)$ has a solution $\x\in \Leb^\infty(\TT^d,\RR^d)$.
 This is the the prototype example discussed in the beginning of the introduction.
 According to the intriguing observation of Bourgain \& Brezis, \cite[Proposition 2]{BB03}, there exists no bounded right inverse $K:\Leb^d_\# \mapsto \Leb^\infty$ for the operator $\div$, and therefore, there exists no \emph{linear} construction of solutions $f\mapsto \x$ (in particular, $\nabla\Delta^{-1}f$ cannot be uniformly bounded).
 Theorem \ref{thm:int_Lx=f_in_Lp} provides a \emph{nonlinear} hierarchical construction of such solutions.
+The computation of such $\Leb^\infty$-solutions using hierarchical iterations in the two-dimensional critical case was carried out in \cite{TT11}.